vlayer-xyz/vlayer/book/src/features/regex-and-json.md

 ```

 Paths to the fields are separated by dots.
 The above code will extract the value of the field `deep.nested.field` from the JSON-formatted string, compare it with `42`.
-Functions will revert in case the field under this path does not exist or the value is not of the expected type.
+Functions will revert in case the field under the path does not exist or the value is not of the expected type.

 Accessing fields inside an array is not currently supported.